gemini-hlsw/goats/docs/readthedocs/source/developer_guide/conda-forge-maintenance.rst

 reference for feedstock maintenance and update procedures.

 .. note::
-   To perform any maintenance actions on a ``conda-forge`` feedstock—such as merging pull requests, rerendering recipes, or triggering rebuilds—the maintainer must first be listed in the ``recipe-maintainers`` section of the feedstock's ``meta.yaml`` file.
+   To perform any maintenance actions on a ``conda-forge`` feedstock, such as merging pull requests, rerendering recipes, or triggering rebuilds, the maintainer must first be listed in the ``recipe-maintainers`` section of the feedstock's ``meta.yaml`` file.

 When a new release of a maintained package is published, ``conda-forge`` automation tags maintainers on the corresponding pull request